shendurelab/MPRAflow/docs/count_example2.rst

 Run nextflow
 ------------------------------

-Now we have everything at hand to run the count MPRAflow pripeline.
+Now we have everything at hand to run the count MPRAflow pipeline.
 Therefore we have to be in the cloned MPRAflow folder.
 But we will change the working and output directory to the :code:`Count_TERT` folder.
 For the TERT example the barcode length is 20 bp and the UMI length 10.
 The MPRAflow count command is:

 .. code-block:: bash